Dandelion-dev-team/dandelion/React/dandelion/src/styles/README.md

 follow a consistent style, and it will be clear where the default rule has been overridden.

-As a transitional measure, the styles defined in `dandelion.scss` are applied to elements contained within a DIV with the class name of `dandelion`.
-Once all pages and components have been modified to conform to the new approach, the reference to the class name `dandelion` can be removed.

 ## Gatsby defaults

 Gatsby stores site-wide style in `/components/layout.css`.
 These will be applied by